2026 Spark Award FAQ

 When are applications due?

-Applications are due on Wednesday, July 2, 2025 by 5pm PDT.
+Applications are due by 5pm PDT on Wednesday, June 3, 2026.
 Late submissions cannot be accepted.

 Do you accept late submissions?